Overview of DNS zones and records

 SRV records are used by various services to specify server locations.
 When specifying an SRV record in Azure DNS:

 - The service and protocol must be specified as part of the record set name, prefixed with underscores.
 For example, '_sip._tcp.name'.
 For a record at the zone apex, there's no need to specify '@' in the record name, simply use the service and protocol, for example '_sip._tcp'.

 - The priority, weight, port, and target are specified as parameters of each record in the record set.

 TXT records are used to map domain names to arbitrary text strings.
-They are used in multiple applications, in particular related to email configuration, such as the Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM).
+They're used in multiple applications, in particular related to email configuration, such as the Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM).

 Tags and metadata

 Tags are a list of name-value pairs and are used by Azure Resource Manager to label resources.
-Azure Resource Manager uses tags to enable filtered views of your Azure bill, and also enables you to set a policy on which tags are required.
+Azure Resource Manager uses tags to enable filtered views of your Azure bill and also enables you to set a policy for certain tags.
 For more information about tags, see Using tags to organize your Azure resources.